Sign up to our Newsletter

 Psychology courses can be beneficial for students because law deals with understanding human behavior and patterns.
 As you participate in moot courts and legal clinics, you’ll have to pick up on cues and learn how to read your clients, witnesses, and opposition!

-Psychology courses are especially important for students interested in criminal law, as it can help you better understand mental illnesses and abnormal behavior.
+Psychology courses are especially important for students interested in criminal law, as they can help you better understand mental illnesses and abnormal behavior.
 Psych courses also require students to synthesize long, and sometimes dry, readings, which you’ll be doing every day in law school!

 English or Other Writing Courses